glowkeeper/glowkeeper.github.io/public/assets/posts/about/cv.md

 ## Experience

 - I have nearly thirty years of experience in the computing industry, beginning in 1992 with a COBOL programming course
-- I have been writing React since 2016
+- I have been writing frontend React since 2016
-- Heading towards a decade involved with blockchains, including four years researching the technology as part of a [PhD](/academia/phd)
+- I had a decade of experience with blockchains, including four years researching the technology as part of a [PhD](/academia/phd)
-- Many years of freelance computing experience, including creating and managing websites
+- Many years of freelance computing experience, during which, I have created and maintained many websites
 - Five years of programming within the games industry, where I worked on four completed titles
 - Early in my professional career, I was a UNIX Systems Administrator